 The required minimum investment value will depend primarily on the location of the investment, the size of the enterprise and the type of the business activity covered by the project.
 As a general rule, the higher the unemployment rate in a given area, the lower the minimum investment value.
 It will range from PLN 10 to 100 million.
 For example, the lowest value of 10 million PLN will apply to large companies implementing investment in a poviat with an unemployment rate higher than 250% of the average unemployment rate in the country.
 It will be also applied to investments in one of the 122 preferred cities and communes bordering such a city.

 For medium-, small- and micro- enterprises, much lower quantitative criteria were introduced (the required minimum investment value was reduced by 80%, 95% and 98% respectively in comparison to the criteria applied to large companies).
 The quantitative criterion, alleviated by as much as 95%, will also apply to investments in modern business services and research and development activities, even if they are implemented by large companies, regardless of their location.

 In addition to the quantitative criterion, the investment will be awarded with points for fulfilling the following quality criteria:

 For the projects in the services sector, two additional criteria are provided:

-The minimum point limit in the quality criteria is from 4 to 6 points out of 10.
-The limit required to be obtained depends on the location of the investment - preferences are provided for investments in less developed voivodships.
+The minimum point limit in the qualitative criteria is from 4 to 6 points out of 10.
+The limit required to be obtained depends on the location of the investment - preferences are provided for investments in less developed voivodeships.

 „The change of SEZ provisions is an opportunity for development, especially for small and medium-sized enterprises, modern business services and R & D sectors, as well as for medium-sized cities, since the changed system provides them with the highest preferences”